 You recognize and agree that we (and our affiliates and partners) have made no implications, warranties, promises, suggestions, projections, representations or guarantees whatsoever to you about potential clients or earnings, or that you will earn a certain amount of money while using LPTV products or trainings.
 Any and all claims or representations as to income or earnings (whether monetary or otherwise) are not to be considered as “average earnings”.
 They have been merely examples reported by LPTV students and as common sense suggest are depend on each students ability to follow the plan, take actions and put time and energy into making a new business a success.

-- Lifestyle Prescriptions® Courses or Trainings: 30 days money back guarantee
+- Lifestyle Prescriptions® Courses: 30 days money back guarantee

 - ThermoBuzzer System: See product page

-No refunds or payment cancellations are possible after the initial refund period or if either the LPPRO Charts or ThermoBuzzer System has been shipped.
+No refunds or payment cancellations are possible after the initial refund period.
 No refunds are given for completed payments except required by law.

-Past due accounts (especially for our LPHC trainings or ThermoBuzzer payment plans) are subject to collection procedures or submission to a collection agency.
+Past due accounts are subject to collection procedures or submission to a collection agency.
 Delinquent accounts may be subject to additional collection charges and interest from the date of debt.
 If payments are past due more then 60 days and we’ve received no response from you or your payment method has not been updated we’ll send the the open invoice to our collection agency.

 Lifestyle Prescriptions University reserves the right to cancel any course or training with insufficient enrollment or for reasons beyond our control.
-A canceled course results in a full refund of tuition and course fees.
+A canceled course or training results in a full refund of tuition and course fees.
+If a course or training has commenced then a percentage of the tuition will be refunded (based on how much percentage of the training has been taught already).
 Lifestyle Prescriptions University may remove or update videos or articles or members content as necessary.

 Lifestyle Prescriptions University operates Lifestyle Prescriptions® websites and portals (the “Site”).
 This page informs you of our policies regarding the collection, use and disclosure of personal information we receive from users of the Site.
 We use your personal information only for providing and improving the site.
 By using the site, you agree to the collection and use of information in accordance with this policy.